MCCI/cmcci/README.md

 Compile Instructions
 --------------------

-Firstly set path for mcci, $MCCI = whatever_path
-This directory contains the source code, a Makefile for a serial machine, a Makefile for a parallel calculation and the parameter file, params, details of which may be found in the accompanying paper.

-In the Makefiles, the paths for the LAPACK and BLAS libraries will be changed, depending on where the user has them installed.
+The provided Makefile assumes the availability of an MPI-enabled Fortran 90 compiler under the name 'mpif90'.
+This can be changed manually, but the user needs to check that all the flags used in the Makefile are supported by the other compiler.

-Also, the compiler name and associated compiler flags may be changed.
-If the compiler is changed, please note that the system clock called in the subroutine gen_seed.f may also need to be changed.
+If the compiler is changed, please note that the system clock called in the subroutine gen_seed.f90 may also need to be changed, depending on the behaviour of the system_clock standard subroutine on the platform used.

 Keywords for the mcci.in file